 You need to shut off your phone and stop checking your email, social media apps, and texts.

-Watch some TV and spend some time with your loved ones.
+Watch some TV and spend quality time with your loved ones.

-As already mentioned, they are sacrificing a lot to support you as you run, so make sure you let them know you appreciate them.
+As already mentioned, they are sacrificing a lot to support you as you run.
+Make sure you let them know you appreciate them.

 You can also take a day or a half a day off from the campaign trail.